When Should You Factor a Data Lake into Your Data Strategy

 Perceived Disadvantages of Data Lakes

-The main criticism of data lakes has been that exploring large amounts of raw data can be difficult without specialised tools and (often expensive) skills to organise and catalog the data.
+The main criticism of data lakes has been that exploring large amounts of raw data can be difficult without specialised tools and (often expensive) skills to organise and catalogue the data.
 Compared to the traditional use of data warehousing, some organisations may find they do not have sufficient in-house data science expertise or the physical infrastructure to develop effective data lake solutions.
 This could, they predict, result in higher costs and a high time-to-market, resulting in years before benefits can be realised.

 The Solution to Data Warehouse Challenges